quil-lang/qvm/README.md

 (SB-INT:SIMPLE-EVAL-IN-LEXENV (CERROR "Continue running from this point" "oops!") #<NULL-LEXENV>)
 ```

-you can exit by choosing the appropriate option number (usually that
-which is labeled `ABORT`, in this case `1`), or pressing control-d.
+you can exit by choosing the appropriate option number (usually that which is labeled `ABORT`, in this case `1`), or pressing control-d.

 To quit, type control-d.

 ## How to Test

-There is what might be considered beta support for Semaphore CI.
-Every
-build will get built and tested.
-A failure can indicate failure to
-build or failure of the test suite.
+There is what might be considered alpha support for Semaphore CI.
+Every build will get built and tested.
+A failure can indicate failure to build or failure of the test suite.
 You should check below.

 ### If you just want to run tests